alloy-rs/alloy/crates/pubsub/README.md

 - The **backend** is an actively running connection to the server.
 Users should NEVER instantiate a backend directly.
 Instead, they should use [`PubSubConnect::into_service`] for some connection object.
-Backends are responsible for managing the connection to the server, accepting user requests from the **service** and forwarding server responses to the **service**.
+Backends are responsible for managing the connection to the server,accepting user requests from the **service** and forwarding server responses to the **service**.